BEESLab/Arcanum/README.md

 **Results**: For each extension being tested, you should see `Custom Extension ${Name}: Success.` in the test case output, demonstrating the correct taint tracking of Arcanum.
 You can refer to the test case code to see the expected content in the taint logs for each extension.

 ## Test Real-world Extensions (~1 human-hour)
-**Preparation**: Use the same Docker container from the Basic Test that has the Arcanum executable filein `/root/Arcanum/`.
+**Preparation**: Use the same Docker container from the Basic Test that has the Arcanum executable file placed in `/root/Arcanum/`.
 Download all real-world extensions (in `∼/Sample_Extensions/Realworld/`) from the artifact Git repository and copy the extensions to `/root/extensions/realworld/` in the container.
 ```
 $ mkdir -p /root/extensions/realworld/
 $ cp -r ~/Sample_Extensions/Realworld/* /root/extensions/realworld/